BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

  * running with -k 19 (kmer lenght) - works, hifiasm detects the peaks correctly in meigenii_5
    - Although i'm not sure what -k is actually doing
    - interestingly the new assembly is sligntly better than the old one,

+Dalmanni_6 job id:2782656
+- For some reason -k now makes it take ages, probably cause the defauls -k is 51, smaller kmer size is less efficient.
+- Remains to be seen if it's too slow to be practical

 # Cleaning Assemblies
 * Remove contamination using blobtoolkit, then remove duplicated haplotigs using purge_dups